-- 8. Mercury is a metal whose unique properties have led to a range of uses.
-Liquid at room temperature, it has been used in switches and relays, as well as measuring devices, where it enables precise determination of changes in temperature.
-It has been used in a number of industrial processes.
-Mercury's ability to form amalgams with other metals has led to its use in activities processes such as ASGM and dentistry. - 9.
+8. Mercury is a metal whose unique properties have led to a range of uses.
+LA-liquid at room temperature, it has been used in switches and relays, as well as measuring devices, where it enables precise determination of changes in temperature.
+It has been used as a catalyst in a number of industrial processes.
+Mercury's ability to form amalgams with other metals has led to its use in activities such as artisanal and small-scale gold mining (ASGM) and dentistry.

+6-9.
 The industrial and manufacturing processes that use mercury have the potential to release mercury that could contaminate the environment.
 Contaminated sites pose an environmental risk in two ways: the contaminated site itself (e.g., a facility or spill site) can be a source of exposure for anyone who enters the site, and the site can be a source of mercury release to the surrounding environment.
-When mercury moves off site, remediation includes the removal of mercury from both the site of initial contamination and the environmental media to which it may have migrated (e.g., groundwater, surface water, sediments). - 10.
-A wide range of mercury-added products are still produced globally, including batteries, lamps, measuring devices (such as thermometers), cosmetics and pesticides.
-The level or quantity of mercury in these products is generally very low; however, mishandling of large quantities of such materials as products or waste can result in releases to the environment.
-Mercury amalgam is still widely used in dentistry, which can result in mercury releases to waste water from dental offices and to air from crematoria. - 11.
+When mercury moves off site, remediation includes the removal of mercury from both the site of initial contamination and the environmental media to which it may have migrated (e.g., groundwater, surface water, sediments).

+7-10 A wide range of mercury-added products are still produced globally, including batteries, lamps, measuring devices (such as thermometers), cosmetics and pesticides.
+The levels or quantity of mercury in these products is generally very low; however, mishandling of large quantities of such materials as products or waste can result in releases to the environment.
+Mercury amalgam is still widely used in dentistry, which can result in mercury releases to waste water from dental offices and to air from crematoria.

+8-11.
 Industrial processes that use mercury either as a catalyst or as part of an electrical circuit are also still in use globally.
 These processes include chlor-alkali production, where very large volumes of mercury are sometimes used on site, resulting in facilities that can be heavily contaminated with mercury.
 Mercury has also been used in acetaldehyde production.
-Other industrial processes that may use mercury include vinyl chloride monomer production (for use in polyvinyl chloride), sodium or potassium methylate or ethylate production and polyurethane production.
-Any of these manufacturing processes has the potential to contaminate the production site as a result of the process itself, spills resulting from poor handling or accidents or mismanagement of the mercury waste generated by the process. - 12.
+Other industrial processes that may use mercury include vinyl chloride monomer production (for use in polyivnyl chloride), sodium or potassium methylate or ethylate production and polyurethane production.
+Any of these manufacturing processes has the potential to contaminate the production site as a result of the process itself, spills resulting from poor handling or accidents or mismanagement of the mercury waste generated by the process.

+9-12.
 Mercury is used extensively in ASGM, where it is mixed with gold-bearing ore.
 The mercury binds to the gold, forming an amalgam that is then heated to release the mercury as a vapour, leaving the gold.
-The informal nature of many small-scale gold mining operations means that there are few, if any, controls on mercury use and release, often resulting in high levels of worker exposure and site contamination.
+The informal nature of many small-scale gold mining operations means that there are few, if any, controls on mercury use and release, often resulting in high levels of worker exposure and site

+Commented [RM7]: There are uses and Hg exposure pathways associated to ethnic, religious and ritualistic practices as well as related to traditional medicine contamination.
 Additionally, entire families or groups of people can be exposed to mercury vapour in the house or warehouse where processing takes place and in the surroundings.

-Commented [ST1]: The sentence does not belong to this paragraph.
-The paragraph is how contamination occurs.
-Remediation is addressed later.